 Finding a good therapist…

-The first thing we did wrong was assume that the therapist we have is the only option.
+The first thing we did wrong was assuming that the therapist we have is the only option.
 Often, the authority is imbalanced with mental healthcare.
 Instead of making educated choices as a patient, we rely on the knowledge and credentials of the counselor.
 For us, autism impacted our mental health functions and we could not find a practitioner that had experience dealing with comorbid disorders.
 For years, we just let our insurance determine the therapist.

 Then we decided to take control.
 We researched options and even researched the therapists before meeting them.

 We used The Psychology Today Directory to find counselors in our area.
 Then we called to confirm they accepted our insurance.
-This directory is useful since it tells you some of their specialities.
-You can see if they have experience with children or adults, if they have experience with mental and developmental health, and so on.
+This directory is useful since it tells you some of their specialties.
+You can see if they have experience with children or adults if they have experience with mental and developmental health, and so on.
 It is a tool to vet your therapist before scheduling the first appointment.